hapax/hapax.github.io/assets/chandra.md

 Orbits also have finite occupancy.
 Part of the definition of a planet is that it "clears its neighbourhood" of any interlopers.
+(Sic transit gloria Pluto.)
-Electrons, on the other hand, automatically clear their orbitals by the *Pauli exclusion principle*, a point we will return to below.
+Electrons automatically clear their orbitals by the *Pauli exclusion principle*, a point we will return to below.

 But that's where the resemblance ends.